 Upon completion of the programme you will receive both a Birmingham degree and a Certificat de Droit Français from the Universities of Bordeaux, Paris and Strasbourg.

-In your final year back in Birmingham, you will study French language modules and a dissertation.
-You also choose 60 credits of options in the Law School, and 20 credits of optional modules in the Department of French Studies.
+In your final year back in Birmingham, you will study French Language and will have an option to take a module from the Department of Modern Languages or the Law dissertation.
+You will also choose 80 credits of options available in the Law School.

 *Students wishing to have a Qualifying Law Degree should choose Equity and Trusts as one of their final year options.